cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

     by CloudpilotEmu, but you can tap the "aA" icon left of the URL and select "Hide toolbar".

+    To add insult to injury, Safari has a glitch that may display the home indicator (the white-ish bar at the bottom of the screen) on top of the UI instead below it.
+Whether you are affected depends on how the toolbar is configured in Settings.
+This is cannot be detected, but there is a setting on the settings page that you can change to work around.

-I am sorry for the inconvenience, but Apple enforced this change (supposedly to accommodate the european Digital Markets Act), and there is nothing that I can do about it.
+I am sorry for the inconvenience, but Apple enforced this change (supposedly to accommodate the European Digital Markets Act), and there is nothing that I can do about it.
 It is possible that the introduction of alternate app stores in the EU (which has been forced by the DMA, too) will open the possibility of distributing CloudpilotEmu as an app in the future.